Which teams can qualify for the T20 World Cup Super Eights, and how?

 Remaining fixture: Australia (June 15)

-The Scots could have won their opening fixture against England, but managed to get one point from it.
+The Scots could have won their opening fixture against England, but managed to get one point from it after a washout.
 Big wins over Namibia and Oman have kept them comfortably placed in the second spot.
 All they need to do is avoid a heavy defeat against Australia.

 England: Slim chance